Medical questions & health advice by board certified doctors

-What are the drawbacks of having a Caesarean baby?
+"What are the drawbacks of having a Caesarean baby?"

 Are there any?
 It seems less painful.
 I am 27 as of now.

 For example, because it is a surgical procedure, the recovery time for the mother afterward is longer.
 Because there is an incision, there is generally more pain (not less pain) than a vaginal delivery.
 After a c-section there is a scare that forms across the uterus which can increase the chances for a fatal uterine rupture on subsequent pregnancies.
 Finally, babies born by Cesarean generally have a tougher time breathing at first compared to babies that are borne by vaginal delivery.
 If you are thinking about getting pregnant, then I suggest that you schedule an appointment with your OBGYN.
 The two of you can discuss birth methods and how best to proceed.
 Most likely, your doctor will recommend a vaginal birth with c-section used only as an emergency back up in case something goes wrong.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.